websanco/liferay-learn/docs/dxp/7.x/en/site-building/mobile-device-rules/creating-mobile-device-rules.md

 # Creating Mobile Device Rules

-As a prerequisite, you must install the Liferay Mobile Device Detection (LMDD) app from Liferay Marketplace.
+As a prerequisite, you must install the [Liferay Mobile Device Detection Lite (LMDD)](https://web.liferay.com/marketplace/-/mp/application/92831494) app from Liferay Marketplace.
 This app provides the device detection database that's required to detect which mobile devices are accessing it.
-You must install [the lite version of LMDD](https://web.liferay.com/marketplace/-/mp/application/92831494) before you can install [the enterprise version](https://web.liferay.com/marketplace/-/mp/application/35419014).

 ## Creating a Mobile Device Family